miemiy/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 This helps IT admins select the correct update based on product, OS, and build compatibility.

-## Automate driver and firmware updates with MDT
+## Automate driver and firmware updates with MDT on Windows 10

-While **MDT** isn’t supported for ARM-based devices, it remains a useful tool for automating updates on x86-based Surface devices.
+While the [Microsoft Deployment Toolkit (MDT)](/previous-versions/windows/it-pro/windows-10/deployment/deploy-windows-mdt/get-started-with-the-microsoft-deployment-toolkit) isn’t supported for ARM-based devices or Windows 11, it remains a useful tool for automating updates on x86-based Surface devices running Windows 10.
 Use task sequences to install drivers and updates during OS deployment, ensuring devices are up to date from the start.
+To learn more, see [Task Sequence Steps](/mem/configmgr/mdt/task-sequence-steps).

 ## Security benefits of driver and firmware updates